 “Maeldune” is the Saxon spelling of Maldon and means “a cross on the hill”.
 The Centre is run by the Maeldune Trust, a registered Charity, in partnership with Maldon Town Council.
 The Maeldune Trust comprises representatives of The Town Council, The Maldon Society, the Maldon Twinning Association, and other notable local organisations.

-Our Exhibition Hall is an eclectic and vibrant space to display work of local artists and groups.
-We have a new exhibition every three weeks providing a varied programme throughout the year.
+Our Exhibition Hall is a well lit, inviting space to display the creations of our local artists and groups, we host a new exhibition every three weeks providing an exciting variety throughout the year.

-The Gift Shop showcases a wide range of products specialising in the work of local craftspeople and artists providing unique, unusual gifts to buy, including Maldon Honey, Maldon Salt, Maldon Soap and Tiptree preserves.
+The Gift Shop showcases a wide range of work by skilled and talented local craftspeople and artists offering unique, lovingly created gifts.

 Talks on the Maldon Embroidery are available to groups and individuals by prior arrangement for a modest donation.
 Visits can be arranged outside our opening hours on request.